Parametrized higher category theory: Functor categories

 For the convenience of the reader, we briefly review the construction and basic properties of the $S$-category of $S$-objects in an $\infty$-category $C$.
-This material is originally due to D. Nardin in \cite[\S 7]{BDGNS1}.
+This is a construction, at the level of marked simplicial sets, of the right adjoint to the Grothendieck construction functor\footnote{We write $\Gr_U$ to distinguish from Notation~\ref{ntn:groth}.}